Diffuse supernova neutrinos at underground laboratories: The theory: diffuse from

 \subsubsection{Dependence on the core collapse rate}

-It is interesting to study what fraction of the \df\ is due to sources at cosmological distance, i.e., $z \gta 1$.
-Fig. \ref{zdependence} addresses this question, showing the contributions to the flux of sources in bins of the form $\left[ z, z+1 \right]$, for the unoscillated $\barnue$ flux obtained with the LL model and the \snr\ in Eq. (\ref{snrpractical}).
-It appears that the flux above $\sim 20$ MeV is practically all due to \sne\ at $z<1$, while the contribution of more distant sources becomes increasingly important at decreasing energy: sources at $z\sim 2$ should be included to reproduce the flux at 10 MeV, and at 2 MeV the dominant contribution is from sources at $z>3$.
+It is interesting to study what fraction of the \df\ is due to sources at cosmological distances, i.e., $z \gta 1$.
+Fig. \ref{zdependence} addresses this question, showing the contributions to the flux of sources in bins of the form $\left[ z, z+1 \right]$, for the unoscillated $\barnue$ flux obtained with the H spectrum and the \snr\ in Eq. (\ref{snrpractical}).
+It appears that the flux above $\sim 20$ MeV is practically all due to \sne\ at $z<1$, while the contribution of more distant sources becomes increasingly important at decreasing energy: sources at $z\sim 2$ should be included to reproduce the flux at 10 MeV, and at 2 MeV the dominant contribution is from sources at $z>2$.
 This feature is explained with the larger redshift of the energy of \ns\ emitted at larger distances.
 If we consider the total flux of \ns\ of all energies, the contributions of the first three redshift bins are about $\sim 40\%, 35\%,14\%$, while the remaining bins contribute for less than $\sim 10\%$.
-See \textcite{Ando:2004hc} for further details.
+See \cite{Ando:2004hc} for further details.

 How does the \df\ depend on the \snr\ parameters, $\beta, R_{SN}(0)$\footnote{The dependence on $\alpha$ and $\gamma$ in Eq. (\ref{sfrcurves}) is weak, and negligible in first approximation.}?
 This question is especially relevant if one considers the region allowed by \sn\ observations only (fig. \ref{snrcontours}), which is wider than that allowed by measurements of the star formation rate and exhibits a correlation between the normalization, $R_{SN}(0)$ and the power $\beta$.
-Fig. \ref{snrdependence} shows the unoscillated $\barnue$ flux obtained with the LL model and with a set of point in the space $(\beta, R_{SN}(0))$ that roughly map the 90\% C.L. region in fig. \ref{snrcontours} (see caption of fig. \ref{snrdependence} for details).
+Fig. \ref{snrdependence} shows the unoscillated $\barnue$ flux obtained with the H spectrum and with a set of point in the space $(\beta, R_{SN}(0))$ that roughly map the 95.4\% C.L. region in fig. \ref{snrcontours} (see caption of fig. \ref{snrdependence} for details).
 One can see that larger $\beta$ (faster growth of the \snr\ with $z$) corresponds to less energetic spectrum, reflecting the increased contribution to the flux of the more redshifted \ns\ from cosmological sources.
-At certain points of the energy spectrum, the flux can vary by up to a factor of 4 as an effect of the variation of the \snr\ parameters, however the variation is always close to a factor of 2 for the integrated fluxes above various thresholds.
+At certain points of the energy spectrum, the flux can vary by up to a factor of 5 as an effect of the variation of the \snr\ parameters, however the variation does not exceed a factor of 2 for the integrated fluxes above thresholds on interest.